Yczar/brache/README.md

 ![Group 1 (2)](https://github.com/Yczar/brache/assets/32166619/84193391-c33b-4a5f-8646-5ffd0be1dd31)

-# 🌲 Branche
+# 🌲 Brache

-Hello there! 🚀 Welcome to **Branche**, your new favorite Dart library for all things graphics!
+Hello there! 🚀 Welcome to **Brache**, your new favorite Dart library for all things graphics!
 Let's paint the digital world, one shape at a time. 🎨

 ## 🌟 Features